JuliaEarth/GeoStats.jl/docs/src/variography/theoretical.md

 ```

 All rotations from [Rotations.jl](https://github.com/JuliaGeometry/Rotations.jl)
-are supported as well as the following additional rotations from commercial or
+are supported as well as the following additional rotations from commercial
-old geostatistical software:
+geostatistical software:

 ```@docs
 DatamineAngles